 Turkey and Vegetable Skewers

-Now decide whether to cook the skewers in the oven, in the air fryer, or on the grill.
+Now decide whether to cook them in the oven, in the air fryer, or on the grill.

-In all three cases, give them a light brush of olive oil.
+In all three cases give them a light brush of extra virgin olive oil.

 Turkey and Vegetable Skewers